 Not sure what to give?
 Our gift certificates can be for any amount and be used for supplies, cake decorating classes or both- plus they never expire!
 We can send your gift certificate via regular mail, pick up in store OR email a digital copy to you to print out and give or email directly to the recipient!
 Place all orders before Sunday, December 22 by 9 PM for guaranteed Christmas delivery by clicking HERE or by calling (215) 909-9392, or emailing Info@EllaVanilla.com.

 Baking cookies or making a gingerbread house this year?
 We’ve got all the supplies and tools you’ll need to bring your creations to the next level, including over 30 holiday cookie cutters, royal icing mix, meringue powder and a slew of pre-made edible decorations, edible snow, seasonal sprinkle mixes and much more!

-We’ve outgrown our current location and will be expanding into a large, NEW shop sometime this summer or early fall!
+We’ve outgrown our current location and will be expanding into a large, NEW shop sometime late fall or early winter!
 Don’t worry, we’ll only be 2 blocks from our current location in beautiful Chestnut Hill, Philadelphia.
 We’ll keep you posted once we know our move date, but we couldn’t keep it secret any longer!
 We’ll have much more space for cake decorating classes, parties and unique cake decorating supplies!
 Stay tuned…

 An Ella Vanilla Gift Certificate can be used for supplies, classes or both!
 Purchase online by clicking HERE or email or call us directly for a different denomination you’d like to give.
 We’ll personalize your message and can email you a digital copy to print out give or we can email or snail-mail it directly to your recipient.
 Easy!